Andy Murray: Other

-In 2006, there was controversy after a match with Kenneth Carlsen.
-Having been given a warning for racket abuse, Murray went on in the post-match interview to state that he and Carlsen had "played like women" during the first set.
+In 2006, having been given a warning for racket abuse in a match with Kenneth Carlsen, Murray in the post-match interview stated that he and Carlsen had "played like women".
 Murray was booed for the remark, but said later that the comment had been intended as a jocular response to what Svetlana Kuznetsova had said at the Hopman Cup.
-A few months later, Murray was fined for swearing at the umpire, Adel Aref during a Davis Cup doubles rubber with the Serbia and Montenegro Davis Cup team.
+A few months later, Murray was fined for swearing at the umpire during a Davis Cup doubles rubber.
 Murray refused to shake hands with the umpire at the end of the match.

 In 2007, Murray suggested that tennis had a match-fixing problem, stating that everyone knows it goes on, in the wake of the investigation surrounding Nikolay Davydenko.
-Both Davydenko and Rafael Nadal questioned his comments, but Murray responded that his words had been taken out of context.

-In a June 2015 column written for the French sports newspaper L'Équipe, Murray criticised what he described as a double standard applied by many in their attitudes towards Amélie Mauresmo in her role as Murray's coach, highlighting how many observers attributed his poor performances during the early part of her tenure to her appointment, which Murray denied, before pointing out that his previous coaches had not been blamed by the media for other spells of poor form.
-He also lamented the lack of female coaches working in elite tennis, and concluded: "Have I become a feminist?
+In a 2015 column for the French sports newspaper L'Équipe, Murray criticised what he described as a double standard applied towards Amélie Mauresmo in her role as Murray's coach, highlighting how many observers attributed his poor performances during the early part of her tenure to her appointment, which Murray denied, before pointing out that his previous coaches had not been blamed by the media for other spells of poor form.
+He also lamented the lack of female coaches in elite tennis, and concluded: "Have I become a feminist?
 Well, if being a feminist is about fighting so that a woman is treated like a man then yes, I suppose I have".
-Murray has corrected others a number of times on the subject of women's tennis.
 After BBC host John Inverdale indirectly suggested Murray was the first person to win more than one tennis Olympic gold medal, Murray interjected; "I think Venus and Serena have won about four each."
 Murray has also argued that male and female tennis players should receive equal amounts of prize money.

-Murray has not commented on his personal opinion on Britain's decision to leave the European Union.
-However, following his win at Wimbledon in 2016, he expressed his surprise at the outcome of the referendum in the UK and added that "it's important that everyone comes together to make the best of it."
+From 2020 to 2021, Murray was critical of the ATP's handling of the Alexander Zverev domestic abuse allegations, and urged the ATP to create a formal domestic abuse policy.